 When palm fronds turn yellow, it can be alarming, but there are a variety of causes of yellowing, some of which are easy to correct.
-Palm trees are a distinctive type of tree that belongs to the family Arecaceae and comes in over 2,000 varieties.
-Some grow in tropical and semitropical climates, but there are also varieties that are cold hardy that can grow in marginal areas.
+Palms are a distinctive type of plant in the family Arecaceae that include more than 2,000 types.
+Some grow in tropical and semitropical climates, but there are also selections that are cold hardy that can grow in marginal areas.
 The leaves are fan or feather-like arranged in a spiral at the top of the tree.
-Palm trees are generally easy to grow, but do need some special care.
+Palms are generally easy to grow, but they do need some special care.
 Yellowing of fronds can be a problem caused by a number of factors.

 Palm fronds turn yellow for a number of reasons, including poor nutrition, pest infestations and fungal diseases.

 Several different factors can make palm fronds turn yellow.
 There may be deficiencies in the soil or an unfavorable pH that keep the root systems from utilizing nutrients.
 There may not be sufficient nutrition in the soil or, conversely, there may be excessive quantities of nutrients.
 Some of the pests that commonly attack palm trees may be present, damaging cell structures.
 Fungal pathogens can also be a problem for palm trees.

 Yellowing From Poor Nutrition

 Nitrogen deficiency can cause yellowing (chlorosis) of the older leaves on palms.
 Controlled-release fertilizer of 18-6-12 (N-P-K) to replace nitrogen is recommended to correct the imbalance.

 Iron deficiency, caused by a lack of soil aeration and by planting palms too deeply, can also cause yellow leaves.
 This yellowing tends to occur most often on younger leaves.
 Adding chelated iron rather than iron sulphate to amend the soil can help the problem to some extent, but the underlying problem in cultivation must be corrected.